btjawa/BiliTools/README_EN.md

 <hr />

-This project is intended to study and testing code.
+**This project is intended to study and testing code.
+DO NOT ABUSE IT!**

-**Users must assume all risks themselves and MUST NOT ABUSE IT!**

-- Any individual who uses this project for **any illegal, Infringing, or malicious purposes, or in ways that cause negative consequences or abuse**:
-  - All responsibilities and consequences are unrelated to [me](https://github.com/btjawa), and **I take no responsibility**.
+We **strongly oppose and do not condone** any form of piracy, unauthorized redistribution, illicit activities, or other illegal uses.

+- Any consequences arising from the use of this project (including but not limited to illegal use, account restrictions, or other losses) are solely the responsibility of the user and have no relation to [the author](https://github.com/btjawa), who assumes no liability.
 - This project is free and open-source, I have not obtained any financial gain from it.
 - This project does not bypass authentications, crack paid resources, or conduct any other illegal activities.
 - All data generated and acquired will be stored locally using `SQLite`: